-1. Don't make a quiz or exam your first required assignment
+Don't make a quiz or exam your first required assignment

 Aktiv Chemistry is an intuitive platform for students, but we recommend that no student's first exposure to the platform be under a time-sensitive or a high-stakes environment such as a quiz or exam.

 Within an academic term, some instructors using the platform may plan to use Aktiv Chemistry for any combination of In-Class activities, Homework Assignments, Extra Practice, and Timed Quizzes.
-If this is the case, we recommend first assigning at least one planned assignment, such as a Homework, before your first Timed Quiz.
+If this is the case, we recommend first assigning at least one planned assignment, such as a Homework assignment, before your first Timed Quiz.
 This will allow students to first experience Aktiv Chemistry in a learning environment before the first Timed Quiz or assessment.

 If you do not have any other planned assignments, we recommend creating a practice quiz before the first graded Timed Quiz.
 This can be accomplished by creating an additional Timed Quiz assignment with an appropriate name such as in the screenshot below.
 Providing a practice quiz will give your students some exposure to the Timed Quiz format in Aktiv Chemistry before their first high-stakes assignment.
 A practice quiz can always be excluded from a student's main quiz grade, but keep in mind that students will often need some incentive to participate in a practice quiz.

-2. Explore Aktiv Chemistry's Question Bank
+Explore Aktiv Chemistry's Question Bank

 Aktiv Chemistry has a great selection of answer types including some highly interactive chemistry-specific types such as Dimensional Analysis, Smart Suggestions, and ICE Tables.
 You may want to explore the filters to find questions with various answer types using this article.

-3. Check your Pedagogy & Grading settings
+Check your Pedagogy & Grading settings

-4. Finding the right Time Limit
+Finding the right Time Limit

-5. Seeing the student experience
+Seeing the student experience

 Even though Aktiv Chemistry's Suggested Times can be a good guide, we do recognize that every course and group of students is different.
 For this reason, we recommend previewing Timed Quizzes in a Trial course to make sure your Total Time Limit is appropriate.
 This can be accomplished using the following steps:

-A. If you do not already have a Trial course in your Instructor account, create a new one by visiting the Course Menu and choosing Create New Course.
+- If you do not already have a Trial course in your Instructor account, create a new one by visiting the Course Menu and choosing Create New Course.